davidmgaviria/davidmgaviria/README.md

 - **World of a Southern Victory (HoI4 Mod):**
   A mod for *Hearts of Iron IV* based on Harry Turtledove's *Southern Victory* series.
 It creates an alternate history where the Confederacy wins the Civil War, leading to a redefined 20th century.
 The mod includes content for nearly a dozen countries, with custom tech trees, national focuses, event chains, and more.
 It also expands the base game to include World War I, reflecting the alternate history of the series.

+⚠️ **Disclaimer:** The author condemns the "Lost Cause" myth and revisionist Civil War narratives.
+This mod was created purely out of a love for military history and game development.

 ## 📫 Let’s Connect!
 🔗 [LinkedIn](#)